Skip to main content

 "state": {{ stateCode|js }},

-• Add descriptions: Include details about when and where each lookup is used
+• Document where each lookup is used in templates.

 Now that you've set up lookups for your API integration, you might want to: